atwRecsys/PackageRecDataset/README.md

 To cover all these possibilities, we adopted the following methodology.
 First, we used 4-fold crossvalidation by randomly splitting the individual ratings into four parts.
 We rotated and used 3 parts as the training set and one for testing.
 Then in each fold we used only 25% of package ratings as the training set, and the remaining 75% package ratings as the test set.
 These mechanisms for holding  back data to make package predictions ensure that all possibilities are covered in a realistic manner.

-SUMMARY
+FILES SUMMARY
 ============================================================

 CITATION
 ============================================================
-Please cite one or both of the following if you use the data in any way:
+Please cite the following paper if you use the data in any way:

+Matrix Factorization for Package Recommendations
+A. Wibowo et al., ComplexRec 2017, August 27, 2017, Como, Italy.